popgenmethods/SINGER/README.md

 ### Running SINGER for a long chromosome

-Often people would like to run the ARG inference method for the entire chromosome (or even the entire genome), and we have provided a python script `parallelize_singer.py` to facilitate you to this end.
+Often people would like to run the ARG inference method for the entire chromosome (or even the entire genome), and we have provided a python script `parallel_singer` to facilitate you to this end.
 It automatically handles parallelization for you and runs SINGER multi-threaded.

 ```
-python parallelize_singer.py -Ne 2e4 -m 1.2e-8
+parallel_singer -Ne 2e4 -m 1.2e-8
 ```
 This script will: